PhotonVision/photonvision/docs/source/docs/examples/aimandrange.md

 ## Knowledge and Equipment Needed

-- Everything required in {ref}`Aiming at a Target <docs/examples/aimingatatarget:Knowledge and Equipment Needed>` and {ref}`Getting in Range of the Target <docs/examples/gettinginrangeofthetarget:Knowledge and Equipment Needed>`.
+- Everything required in {ref}`Aiming at a Target <docs/examples/aimingatatarget:Knowledge and Equipment Needed>`.

 ## Code